scipy-conference/scipy_proceedings/papers/anna_haensch/paper.rst

    :figclass: w
    :scale: 40%

-   This is a course outline for a 13-week semester with two 70 minute instructional blocks each week.
+   Course outline for a 13-week semester with two 70 minute instructional blocks each week.
 Course readings are highlighted in gray and policy project benchmarks are highlighted in green. :label:`outline`

 Getting and Cleaning Data
 **************************